 Generally, the disability benefits offered through an employer-sponsored long-term disability plan are not enough to meet the needs of a key person who becomes disabled.
 This can be due to a variety of factors, including income level, compensation received in the form of dividends, or the nature of the key person’s duties.

-That's where key person disability coverage comes in.
-This coverage ensures the key person receives enough personal income while out of commission.
+That's when key person disability coverage becomes crucial, ensuring the key person receives adequate personal income while out of commission.

 Depending on the size of the business, key person disability insurance might also cover overhead expenses, such as utilities and debt payments.